Raid on Lunenburg, Nova Scotia (1782): Background

 On March 15, 1782, Captain Amos Potter, released after the Raid on Annapolis Royal (1781), returned from Boston in the Resolution and captured the schooner Two Sisters off Pearl Island, Mahone Bay (formerly Green Island), stole all the provisions on board, and released it.

 The following month Stoddard's vessel Scammell was commissioned in April 1782 and made the plan in Boston to raid Lunenburg.
 Soon after, he rescued the 60 American prisoners on board HMS Blonde, which was wrecked on Seal Island, Nova Scotia.
-Stoddard allowed the British crew to return to Halifax in HMS Observer (which was involved in the Naval battle off Halifax en route).Thomas Head Raddall.
-Adventures of H.M.S.
-Blonde in Nova Scotia, 1778–1782.
-Collections of the Nova Scotia Historical Society.
-1966.
+Stoddard allowed the British crew to return to Halifax in HMS Observer (which was involved in the Naval battle off Halifax en route).

 On June 30, the day before the raid on Lunenburg, Stoddard and two other privateers descended on Chester, Nova Scotia firing cannon from their vessels.
 Captain of the militia Jonathan Prescott informed the privateers that the military forces were gone from Lunenburg and were headed to Chester.
 In response, the American privateers left Chester and went on to attack Lunenburg.